 Domaine Andre Mathieu Chateauneuf du Pape – 85% old vine Grenache, 6% Mourvedre and the remainder of the blend is basically a field blend of all 13 allowable grapes planted in the appellation.
+The terroir is a mix of galets, sand and limestone.
 Some of the grapes are destemmed.
-The wine is aged in old foudres for between 12-14 months.
+The wine is aged in old foudres, demi muids and a small amount of used French oak barrels for between 12-14 months.
 2,200 cases are produced.

 Domaine Mathieu Cuvee Marquis Anselme Red – Produced from the estates oldest vines, planted at the start of the 20th century, is close to 90% Grenache, with the remainder of the wine being made up of all 13 other, assorted, red grape varieties.
 This special cuvee is only made in the best vintages.
 This wine is no longer being made.
 It has been replaced by La Centenaire, starting with the 2014 vintage.